Turnip has a long history of growing, and without doubt is among the most tasty vegetables.

 From sowing to harvesting, caring and preserving, every step is important and helps produce quality turnips.

-- Read also: health benefits of turnip
+- Read also: turnip health benefits

 Sowing and planting turnip